Ralleberg/solutronic/README.md

-# Solutronic Integration for Home Assistant
+# Solutronic Solar Inverter Integration for Home Assistant

 This integration retrieves data from a Solutronic device and makes it available as sensors in Home Assistant.